choria-legacy/marionette-collective/website/reference/basic/gettingstarted.md

  {:toc}

 *NOTE:* We are currently improving the Getting Started documentation.
-Red Hat and CentOS users can refer to [our new guide][RedHatGuide], others will be added in time.
+Red Hat and CentOS users can refer to [our Redhat guide][RedHatGuide].
+Debian users can refer to [our Debian guide][DebianGuide].

 Below find a rough guide to get you going, this assumes the client and server is on the same node, but servers don't need the client code installed.